-Herbs are one of the easiest ways to introduce yourself to the world of drying or dehydrating.
-You don’t have to have a big budget dehydrator to dry herbs, you can just use something you probably already have at home.
+Drying herbs is the best way to keep your summer bounty useful all year long!
+It’s also one of the easiest ways to introduce yourself to the world of drying or dehydrating.
+You don’t need a big-budget, food dehydrator or freeze-dryer to dry herbs, you can just use something you probably already have at home.

 Do you plant an herb garden every year, only to be overwhelmed by the abundance of herbs that grow throughout the gardening season?